-Dr. "Grace" Jinliu Wang serves as Executive Vice President for Research, Innovation and Knowledge Enterprise for the University.
-In this newly established position, Dr. Wang plays a lead role in expanding the University's research, creative expression and scholarship as well as in building strategic partnerships.
+Dr. "Grace" Jinliu Wang will serve as Executive Vice President for Research, Innovation and Knowledge Enterprise for the University through March 1, 2023.
+In this position, Dr. Wang plays a lead role in expanding the University's research, creative expression and scholarship as well as in building strategic partnerships.
 Dr. Wang has consolidated and leveraged a number of existing offices and programs into one unit, including the Office of Research, Corporate Engagement and Technology Commercialization Offices, the Keenan Center for Entrepreneurship and the West Campus Innovation District.
 Prior to joining the University in December 2020, Dr. Wang held dual roles as senior vice chancellor for research and economic development at the State University of New York (SUNY) System and interim president of SUNY Polytechnic Institute.
 Prior to joining SUNY, Dr. Wang served as acting assistant director for engineering at the National Science Foundation.
 Dr. Wang began her career at IBM/Hitachi Global Storage Technologies, focusing on research and development of magnetic thin film and carbon overcoat for data storage.
 Dr. Wang earned her doctorate in materials science and engineering at Northwestern University.
+Dr. Wang has announced that she will resign as of March 1, 2023 to take the position of President at Worchester Polytechnic Institute.
+The University will launch a national search for a new Executive Vice President for Research, Innovation and Knowledge Enterprise in the near future.